MohanZhu0623/Sentiment-Analysis-and-Topic-Modeling-for-Predicting-Kickstarter-Campaign-Success/README.md

     - Description: Applying the best-performing ternary sentiment classification model, RoBERTa, to the entire 20,000-row dataset (divided into four subsets) and performing exploratory analysis on project success rates and sentiment distribution.

 13. **Predictive_Model.ipynb**
-    - Description: Training predictive models using different machine learning models, comparing accuracy and other metrics, and analyzing the importance of different variables (including sentiment variables extracted from the text) in predicting project success.
+    - Description: Training predictive models using different machine learning models, comparing accuracy and other metrics, and analyzing the impact of different variables (including sentiment variables extracted from the text) in predicting project success.

 ## Dependencies
 - **pandas**: For data manipulation and analysis.